 |5.
 Fees||Free of charge|

-– Application deadline for poster presentations: Tuesday, August 10, 2021
+– Registration deadline for poster presentations: Tuesday, August 10, 2021

-– Application deadline for attendance: Friday, October 1, 2021
+– Registration deadline for attendance: Extended to Wednesday, October 6, 2021

 Organizer: Institute of Environmental Radioactivity at Fukushima University (IER)

 Co-sponsor: Sector of Fukushima Research and Development of Japan Atomic Energy Agency (JAEA),

 National Institutes for Quantum and Radiological Science and Technology (QST),

 and Fukushima Regional Collaborative Research Center of National Institute for Environmental Studies (NIES)

 Supporter: Fukushima Prefecture